Preface

 Find harbor_admin_password.

-At the same time, it is recommended to change database.password to another string as well (location shown in the image below).
-This string will become the access password for the database that Harbor will deploy later, but there is no need to remember it.
+Also, it is recommended to change database.password to another string (as shown in the image below).
+This string will become the access password for the database that Harbor will deploy later, but you do not need to remember it.

 At the top of harbor.yml, find hostname.

-Modify hostname to the actual access address.
-This does not have to be a domain name; it can be the server's IP.
+Change hostname to the actual access address.
+This does not have to be a domain name; you can write the server's IP.

 Due to various reasons, there are generally three scenarios: